jfischer/micropython-iot-hackathon/docs/firmware-and-testing.rst

 and MicroPython image file name)::

   esptool.py --port /dev/TTDEVICE --baud 460800 write_flash \
-  --flash_size=detect -fm dio 0 esp8266-YYYYMMDD-vX.Y.Z.bin
+  --flash_size=detect --verify -fm dio 0 esp8266-YYYYMMDD-vX.Y.Z.bin

 Next, we will use ``screen`` to connect to our board.
 From the command line::